adachannn/score-norm-fairness/README.md

 [//]: # (Distortion-adaptive learned invariance for identification – a robust technique for face recognition and person re-identification.)

-`score_norm_fairness/script/extractor.py` is the example code to extract deep features from RFW and BUPT-BalancedFace(as cohorts set) datasets using E6 model.
-Please change the image directory accordingly to where it stores the images.
-If you want to use another dataset, please modify the code accordingly.
-After the `score_norm_fairness/script/extractor.py` is correctly set, modify the `extractor.sh` with the pre-trained weight's path before run below:

 `score_norm_fairness/script/extractor.py` provides example code to extract deep features from the RFW and BUPT-BalancedFace (used as the cohort set) datasets using the E6 model.
 Please ensure the image directory path is correctly set according to your dataset.
 If you're using a different dataset, adjust the code accordingly.
 Once the code is correctly configured, edit the `extractor.sh` script to point to the correct path of your pre-trained weights, and then run:

 ```